jbush001/NyuziProcessor/README.md

             ATTRS{idVendor}=="09fb" , MODE="0660" , GROUP="plugdev"

-2. Build the bitstream (ensure quartus binary directory is in your PATH, by default installed in ~/altera/[version]/quartus/bin/)
+2. Synthesize the design (ensure quartus binary directory is in your PATH, by default installed in ~/altera/[version]/quartus/bin/)

         cd rtl/fpga/de2-115